mlesniak/markdown/data/index.md

 # Welcome

-This is the [digital garden](garden) of Dr. Michael Lesniak -- a place where I curate my thoughts, short snippets, links, (un)finished ideas, concepts and interesting musings.
+This is the [digital garden](garden) of Dr. Michael Lesniak -- a place where I curate, collect and present my thoughts, short code snippets, links, (un)finished ideas, concepts and interesting musings.

 You can contact me by [mail](mailto:mail@mlesniak.com) or [Twitter](https://twitter.com/mlesniak).
 Additionally, a lot of information about me can be found at the following sites